Maternity Care in the United States

-So here we sit in late January, 3 months after I started trying to get us insurance through the marketplace.
-I am 36 weeks pregnant with a doctor that won’t see me and no idea how I’d even begin to figure out who does take my insurance, as I don’t know what insurance I have.
+So here we sat in late January, 3 months after I started trying to get us insurance through the marketplace.
+I was 36 weeks pregnant with a doctor that won’t see me and no idea how I’d even begin to figure out who does take my insurance, as I don’t know what insurance I have.
 Not to mention it’s quite difficult to find a doctor who will take you this late in the game.
-I have to trust in God that my baby and myself are currently in good health and have no idea when we can be seen again or if I’ll be able to get my Group B Strep test before the baby is born.

-Since our missed appointment it’s been almost 2 weeks of telephone calls trying to figure all this out.
+Since our missed appointment we spent almost 2 weeks of telephone calls trying to figure all this out.
 Someone finally mentioned calling a local healthcare advocacy group.
 They do at least seem to somewhat understand the system.
-This week alone I have spent around 10 hours on the phone trying to work all this out.

-Unfortunately, my doctor’s office has still insisted that they do not take this particular program and won’t consider seeing me.
-And they claim that someone else will have to see me.
-That too is not the case.
+Unfortunately, my doctor’s office still insisted that they do not take this particular program and would NOT consider seeing me.
+They claimed that someone else would have to see me, they couldn’t simply turn me away.
+Unfortunately, that is not the case.

-Yesterday, at 37+ weeks pregnant, I called many places trying to find someone who would see me a check-up.
+At 37+ weeks pregnant, I called many places trying to find someone who would see me a check-up.
 Most simply said I was too far along for pre-natal care and they either do not take patients this late, or they would take me but had no appointments available in the next 3 weeks.
-It’s been 3 weeks since my last check-up and most women are seen weekly at this point to monitor mom and baby.
+3 weeks had gone by since my last check-up and most women are seen weekly at this point in

-Thankfully the UCSD healthcare system finally came through for me at the very end of the day on Friday.
+Thankfully the UCSD healthcare system finally came through for me!
 They managed to find someone who would see me but I needed to bring them my records, I had previously tried to get my records sent to them to transfer to a midwives program there but Sharp dropped the ball and sent incomplete records and the midwives will only allow you to transfer up to 32 weeks so I had to let that dream go.

 Broken American healthcare system